eddes/buildingphysics/Readme.md

 ## 2 - Python scripts

-The python scripts provide some material to tinker with and a started for the reader interested in implemented the exercises listed along the book.
+The python scripts provide some material to tinker with.
+It is a good starter for the reader interested in implementing the exercises listed along the book.

 ### Environment setup